Traveling through Peru I didn’t think much about vegetarian peruvian food options.

 Crema de Tarwi

-Most often served in the Amazon region of the country, this stew is prepared with local varieties of beans and corn, which is then flavored with coriander to finish the dish.
+Most often served in the Amazon region of the country, this stew is prepared with local varieties of beans and corn, which is then flavoured with coriander to finish the dish.